 GeneCards Summary for KCNE3 Gene

-KCNE3 (Potassium Channel, Voltage Gated Subfamily E Regulatory Beta Subunit 3) is a Protein Coding gene.
-Diseases associated with KCNE3 include brugada syndrome 6 and hypokalemic periodic paralysis, type 1.
-Among its related pathways are Antiarrhythmic Pathway, Pharmacodynamics and Protein digestion and absorption.
+KCNE3 (Potassium Voltage-Gated Channel Subfamily E Regulatory Subunit 3) is a Protein Coding gene.
+Diseases associated with KCNE3 include Brugada Syndrome 6 and Hyperkalemic Periodic Paralysis, Type 2.
+Among its related pathways are Antiarrhythmic Pathway, Pharmacodynamics and Phase 1 - inactivation of fast Na+ channels.
 GO annotations related to this gene include voltage-gated potassium channel activity and potassium channel regulator activity.

 UniProtKB/Swiss-Prot for KCNE3 Gene

 Ancillary protein that assembles as a beta subunit with a voltage-gated potassium channel complex of pore-forming alpha subunits.
 Modulates the gating kinetics and enhances stability of the channel complex.
 Assembled with KCNB1 modulates the gating characteristics of the delayed rectifier voltage-dependent potassium channel KCNB1 (PubMed:12954870).
 Associated with KCNC4/Kv3.4 is proposed to form the subthreshold voltage-gated potassium channel in skeletal muscle and to establish the resting membrane potential (RMP) in muscle cells.
 Associated with KCNQ1/KCLQT1 may form the intestinal cAMP-stimulated potassium channel involved in chloride secretion that produces a current with nearly instantaneous activation with a linear current-voltage relationship.